 Physical exfoliation leaves you with immediate results and helps to stimulate circulation for a brighter complexion.

 Chemical exfoliants penetrate deeper into the skin layers and use fruit acids and enzymes.
-Chemical exfoliants are beta-hydroxy acids (BHAs), which includes salicylic acid, and alpha-hydroxy acids (AHAs), which includes lactic acid, glycolic acid, citric acid, malic acid and tartaric acid, such as our Dazzling Tonic (which contains acb fruit mix AHAs).
+Chemical exfoliants are beta-hydroxy acids (BHAs), which includes salicylic acid, and alpha-hydroxy acids (AHAs), which includes lactic acid, glycolic acid, citric acid, malic acid and tartaric acid, and polyhydroxy acid (PHA) such as our Exfoliating Tonic.
 These give your skin a mild exfoliation, and in most cases are gentler for those with sensitive skin.

 When using chemical exfoliants it is important to use SPF as new skin is brought to the surface which increases sun sensitivity.
 Some AHAs on the market are high strength so always check the instructions on whether they should be left on or not.
 If unsure you’re always best to patch test before applying to your whole face.